filipefigcorreia/guidelines-for-thesis-writing/README.md

 A few aspects of *preparing well* are:
 * Stick religiously to the time you have to present your work.
 This usually means training, training, training, and training again to get the time right.
 It's much preferable to finish a couple of minutes early than it is to finish a couple of minutes late.
-* Anticipate possible questions of jury members, and incorporating them in the presentation
+* Anticipate possible questions of jury members, and incorporate them in the presentation
 * Doing a final dry-run with your supervisor(s) and extended research team, if there is one, and listening to their feedback.